creativefctr/aes67-setup/README.md

 - Provide channel count and names.
   - *Note:* Enter the number of discrete outputs you plan to use (e.g., 8 for 7.1) and name them in playback order, such as `Left, Right, Center, LFE, Left Surround, Right Surround`.
 - Specify sampling rate, multicast address, SDP file, network interface, PTP domain, RTP destination port, and session name.
-  - *Sampling rate:* Use the stream’s sample rate (commonly `48000`).
+  - *Sampling rate:* Use the stream's sample rate (commonly `48000`).
 All devices on the network must match.
-  - *Multicast address:* Enter the AES67 sender’s multicast IPv4 address (typically `239.x.x.x`).
+  - *Multicast address:* Enter the AES67 sender's multicast IPv4 address (typically `239.x.x.x`).
 Confirm with the audio network administrator.
-  - *SDP file:* Provide the path where the sender’s `.sdp` description is stored (e.g., `/etc/aes67/program.sdp`).
+  - *SDP file:* Provide the path where the sender's `.sdp` description is stored (e.g., `/etc/aes67/program.sdp`).
 The file must remain accessible.
   - *Network interface:* Specify the wired network interface that carries AES67 traffic (for example `eth0`).
 Avoid Wi-Fi interfaces.
   - *PTP domain:* Match the PTP domain used by the AES67 clock master (often `0`; consult your broadcaster/audio-over-IP setup).
+  - *PTP mode:* Select **Slave** (default) to sync to an external PTP clock, or **Grandmaster** to make this Raspberry Pi the timing master for other devices on the network.
   - *RTP destination port:* Use the UDP port announced by the sender (commonly `5004`).
 Ensure firewall rules allow this port.
   - *Session name:* Friendly label for logs and PipeWire nodes (e.g., `Main Program Feed`).